sharpstef/ecg-iot-simulator/README.md

-# Voltage/Temperature and ECG Internet of Thigns Simulator
+# Voltage/Temperature and ECG Internet of Things Simulator

 Coming in v2: More sensor data!